 To get a definitive answer, you must refer to the ‘tooth capacity’ of your derailleur.
 You can work out the required tooth capacity of your bike by calculating the following:

-So, for a modern, double chainring mountain bike drivetrain we would have something like:
+So, for a modern, double chainring road bike drivetrain we would have something like:

-It bears mentioning that the quoted capacity of derailleurs tends to be pretty conservative and in practical terms, you could almost certainly get away with using a medium length cage derailleur in this circumstance, so long as you avoided extreme (e.g. big and big) gear combinations.
+It bears mentioning that the quoted capacity of derailleurs tends to be pretty conservative and, in practical terms, you could almost certainly get away with using a short length cage derailleur in this circumstance, so long as you avoided extreme (e.g. big and big) gear combinations.

 Clutch derailleurs explained

 Regular rear derailleurs rely solely on the tension provided by the main pivot to keep the chain in place.
-A clutch derailleur essentially increases the tension of this pivot, resisting fore and aft movement of the derailleur cage, making for a far quieter and more reliable drivetrain.
+A clutch derailleur essentially increases the resistance this pivot provides – either through a clutch or more complex electro-hydraulic systems as seen on SRAM AXS – resisting fore and aft movement of the derailleur cage, making for a far quieter and more reliable drivetrain.

-Although SRAM and Shimano’s interpretations of a clutch derailleur differs slightly, they both aim to achieve the same thing.
+Although SRAM and Shimano’s interpretations of a clutch derailleur differ slightly, they both aim to achieve the same thing.

-With clutch derailleurs offering a quieter and more reliable drivetrain, there’s little compelling reason not to buy a clutch derailleur for a mountain bike in 2016.
+With clutch derailleurs offering a quieter and more reliable drivetrain, there’s little compelling reason not to buy a clutch derailleur for a mountain bike.

 What do I get with a more expensive derailleur?